Fair Allocation based on Diminishing Differences: The Diminishing-Differences Property

-We now give equivalent definitions of NDDPR and PDDPR in terms of the NDD and PDD relations.
+We now give alternative characterizations of NDDPR and PDDPR in terms of the NDD and PDD relations.
 For every integer $k$ and bundle $X_i$, define $k\cdot X_i$ as the multi-bundle in which each item of $X_i$ is copied $k$ times.
-Proportionality can be defined by comparing, for each agent $i$, the bundle $X_i$ copied $n$ times, to the bundle of all items $\allitems$. \begin{lemma} Given item rankings $\succ_1,\ldots,\succ_n$: \begin{itemize} \item An allocation $\bf{X}$ is NDDPR iff $\forall i\in\allagents:~ n\cdot X_i~\succsim_i^{NDD}~\allitems$. \item An allocation $\bf{X}$ is PDDPR iff $\forall i\in\allagents:~ n\cdot X_i~\succsim_i^{PDD}~\allitems$. \end{itemize} \end{lemma} \begin{proof} For NDDPR, the proof involves just switching the order of two for-all quantifiers: the original definition is ``for all utility profiles - for all agents'' and the new definition is ``for all agents - for all utility functions''.
-Switching for-all quantifiers yields equivalent statements.
+Proportionality can be defined by comparing, for each agent $i$, the bundle $X_i$ copied $n$ times, to the bundle of all items $\allitems$. \begin{lemma} Given item rankings $\succ_1,\ldots,\succ_n$: